The Mimer SQL distributed files are all located in a directory structure.

 Executable Programs (MIMEXE)

 Program that executes SQL statements which are entered interactively or read from a command file.
 It is described in the Mimer SQL User's Manual.
 Program that can check if a databank file is internally consistent.
 It is described in the Mimer SQL System Management Handbook.
 Program that opens and restarts all databanks in a database.
 It is described in the Mimer SQL System Management Handbook.
-The database server.
-Do not start this program directly, use MIMCONTROL to do this.
 Pre-processor for embedded SQL.
 Program to load the example database.
 Program converting old export files to the new mimload format.
 The MIMCONTROL command, which is used to control database servers,The MIMCONTROL Command.
+The Mimer SQL Engine database server.
+Do not start this program directly.
+Use MIMCONTROL to start a database server and specify which type of server to start by setting the parameter ServerType in the MULTIDEFS.DAT file.
+The Mimer SQL Experience database server.
+Do not start this program directly.
+Use MIMCONTROL to start a database server and specify which type of server to start by setting the parameter ServerType in the MULTIDEFS.DAT file.
 Program that can display status information for a database server.
 Application used to administrate the license key(s).
 Utility to load and unload data.
 Administration utility for Mimer Replication.
 Utility to bring two replicated Mimer systems back into sync.
 The program executed by the MIMTCP server, see The MIMTCP Server.
 Do not start this program directly.
-The PSM Debugger.
-For more information, see Running the PSM Debugger.
 Mimer Replication server.
 Program used to create the initial Mimer SQL system databank files in a database, described in the Mimer SQL System Management Handbook.
 Procedure to manage MIMTCP processes.

 Library Files (MIMLIB)